Torreskai0722/liangkai-personal-website/content/authors/admin/_index.md

 highlight_name: true
 ---

 CS Research Fellow at University of Michgan, Real-Time Computing Laboratory (RTCL), working with Prof. Kang G. Shin.
-I did my PhD at Wayne State University's Connected and Autonomous Research Lab (CAR), working with Prof. Weisong Shi.
+I got my PhD at Wayne State University's Connected and Autonomous Research Lab (CAR), working with Prof. Weisong Shi.

 My research is at the intersection of Autonomous Driving and Computing Systems.